Casino Tower

 The Casino Tower, formerly known as the Oneida Tower and Kodak Tower, is a 355-feet-tall open steel tower in Niagara Falls, Ontario, Canada.
 Designed by the architect Alan R. Moody, it was built in a matter of six months by Frankel Steel Company of Toronto in the busy tourist season of 1964.

 In 1974, the Oneida Tower became known as the Niagara Tower and Plaza Limited.
 In 1985, this tower became the centre piece of the Maple Leaf Village Shopping Complex under the name of "Kodak Tower".

 The tower received a new look to reflect its more upscale surroundings, although there is no public access.
 It is now simply known as the "Casino Tower", and is being used as a large sign for the casino.

 Oneida

-Oneida Community

 The Oneida Community was established in 1848 at Oneida, New York by John Humphrey Noyes.
 This was perhaps the first communal community established in North America.
 In 1877, a segment of this community began making and selling iron spoons in order to make a living.
 In 1880, this Oneida Community broke apart.
 A segment of the Oneida's continued to manufacture spoons.
 This segment of this community under the leadership of John Noyes and his ancestors established the Oneida Silversmith Factory in Niagara Falls in 1926.
 They owned a large tract of land along the north side of Clifton Hill where they built a manufacturing business including offices and a factory.